cloudflare/cloudflare-docs/content/version-management/_partials/_promote-version.md

 2. Select your account and zone.
 3. Go to **Version Management**.
 4. Select **Environments**.
-5. On the environment that has successfully tested your version, select **Promote**.
+5. On the environment in which you tested the version, select **Promote**.
 This option will only be available if the lower-ranked environment has a different version than the higher-ranked environment.